MicroTransactionsMatterToo/midi/docs/structure.rst

+.. currentmodule:: midi.structure

 Structure
 *********

 This documentation covers the internal representations of MIDI constructs, such as Headers, Events e.t.c.

+.. autoclass:: Header

+.. autoclass:: Event

+.. autoclass:: Track

-.. automodule:: midi.structure
+.. autoclass:: VariableLengthValue

 .. note::

-    Despite not being part of the structure module, the `IntBuilder`
+    Despite not being part of the structure module, the `IntBuilder` is part of this

-.. automodule:: midi.integers
+.. currentmodule:: midi.integers

+.. autoclass:: IntBuilder